-- Writing 2-3 or 5 and Humanities 1 do not count towards Distributive or World Culture requirements. - First-Year Seminars, which includes Humanities 2, may serve as credits towards Distributive or World Culture requirements. - Students are not eligible to participate in off-campus programs until they have satisfied the First-Year Seminar requirement. - First-year students may enroll in a second seminar if seats are available after all students assigned to a take First-Year Seminar that term have been accommodated. - For more information about the First-Year Writing Requirement and placement and enrollment policies for Writing 2-3, Writing 5 and First-Year Seminar, visit: https://writing-speech.dartmouth.edu/curriculum/placement-and-enrollment-policies.
+- Writing 2-3 or 5 and Humanities 1 do not count towards Distributive or World Culture requirements. - First-year Seminars or Humanities 2 may serve as credits towards Distributive or World Culture requirements. - Students are not eligible to participate in off-campus programs until they have satisfied the First-year Seminar requirement. - First-year students may enroll in a second seminar if seats are available after all students assigned to a take First-year Seminar that term have been accommodated. - For more information about the First-year Writing Requirement and placement and enrollment policies for Writing 2-3, Writing 5 and First-year Seminar, visit: https://writing-speech.dartmouth.edu/curriculum/placement-and-enrollment-policies.